Two companies fined $135,000 after worker severed four fingers in horror firewood cutting incident

 "MMD Engineering in accepting the work from Davies should have ensured that it knew and understood and implemented health and safety and industry standards for the safe design of machinery," he said.

 "Likewise, Davies should have ensured that the machine met guarding and safe use of machinery standards prior to being put into operation.
-When issues arose with the guard door Davies should have addressed these matters with MMD rather than taking matters into its own hands and removing the guard," Kelly said.
+When issues arose with the guard door Davies should have addressed these matters with MMD rather than taking matters into its own hands and removing the guard.

 "Had proper precautions been taken, this worker would not have suffered from injuries which will impact him for the rest of his life."